-Beyond the lobby of the entrance is a broad marble stairway and black wrought iron railing leading to the fourth floor.
-An extension to the Main Library was added to the rear of the building on Mercer and Montgomery Streets.
-The eight-story structure, designed by Albert S. Gottlieb of New York City and built by William Robertson & Sons of 15 Exchange Place, is primarily used for the shelving of books in the library's collection.
-Gottlieb also designed the Greenville Branch on Kennedy Boulevard and Stevens Avenue in Jersey City, the Temple B'nai Jeshurun (now Hopewell Baptist Church) on High Street in Newark, and the New York City landmark Rizzoli Building on Fifth Avenue.
+Beyond the lobby of the entrance are a wide marble stairway and black wrought iron railing leading to the fourth floor.
+An extension to the Main Library was added to the rear of the building on Mercer and Montgomery streets.
+The eight-story structure, designed by Albert S. Gottlieb of New York City and built by William Robertson & Sons of 15 Exchange Place, is primarily used for the shelving of the library's collection.
+Gottlieb also designed the library's Greenville Branch on Kennedy Boulevard and Stevens Avenue, the Temple B'nai Jeshurun (now Hopewell Baptist Church) on High Street in Newark, and the landmark Rizzoli Building on Fifth Avenue, New York City.

-Today the Main Library includes a Children's Room, Federal Government Documents, Lending Department, Reference, and the Joan D. Lovero Collection in the New Jersey Room.
-In 2019 it was named for retiring director Priscilla Gardner, its first African-American director.
+The Main Library includes a Children's Room, Federal Government Documents, Lending Department, Reference, and the Joan D. Lovero Collection in the New Jersey Room that holds material on local, county, and state history.
+In 2019, it was named for retiring director Priscilla Gardner, its first African-American director.

 In addition to the Main Library, the city has nine library branches and a bookmobile.
 One of the largest of the branch libraries is the Greenville Branch (1841 Kennedy Boulevard), at the corner of Boulevard and Stevens Avenue.
 It was designed by Albert S. Gottlieb at the cost of $256,000 and opened in October 1926.
 The branch, renamed in 2018, honors the memory of Jersey Journal columnist Earl A. Morgan.
 The Afro-American Historical and Cultural Society Museum is housed on the second floor of the library building.